adri567/autogpt/README.md

 For a detailed look, which models fits perfect for you needs, you can take a look at Model.

-Currently autogpt only supports the basic API, since the ChatGPT API is not available for now.

 # Live demo

 # Requirements 🚨